-Our most ambitious fundraising effort to date, the $600 million Campaign for Cedars-Sinai will propel groundbreaking research and patient care for decades to come.
-Donors will have the opportunity to invest in the most relevant biomedical research areas of our time, including five strategic initiatives: disease prevention and control; precision medicine and targeted therapies; aging and longevity; innovations in healthcare and technology; and education and training.
+Shlomo Meldmed, MD, on the $600 million Campaign for Cedars-Sinai, which focuses on five strategic initiatives: disease prevention and control; precision medicine and targeted therapies; aging and longevity; innovations in healthcare and technology; and education and training.

 From the Dean

 When I was a medical resident in the 1960s, hand hygiene was barely discussed as an imperative.
 We were taught to wash our hands before seeing patients, but we rarely saw this behavior modeled by senior physicians.
 Today, medical institutions Read On